HarshitKaushik/java-cheat-sheet/README.md

 System.out.println(false && ++i==11); //false
 System.out.println(i); //i remains 10, as ++i expressions are not executed.
 ```

+> In Java logical operators, if the evaluation of a logical expression exit in between before complete evaluation, then it is known as Short-circuit.
+A short circuit happens because the result is clear even before the complete evaluation of the expression, and the result is returned.
+Short circuit evaluation avoids unnecessary work and leads to efficient processing.

 #### Operator & and |
 - Logical Operators &, | are similar to &&, || except that they don't short ciruit.